St Ambrose Barlow Roman Catholic High School: Leadership

 Executive Principal, Mrs. C. M. Garside, was awarded CBE for Services to Education in January 2015.

 Mr Ben Davis was appointed as the Headteacher of St Ambrose Barlow in 2015.

 In popular culture

 The old site of St Ambrose Barlow was used for filming the CBBC show 4 O'Clock Club for both interior and exterior shots.
 The site was first used for filming in the summer of 2013 for the third series which began airing in January 2014.
 The site continued to be the building for the fictional Elmsmere Manor High School until 2017 when production moved to a former school in Walkden.

-The former site is currently used as the set for series 11 of Waterloo Road, which was broadcast on BBC One in early 2023.
+The former site was used as the set of Waterloo Road, from January 2023 until February 2024, from Series 14 onwards the school will move to the former Nicholls Campus of The Manchester College as Waterloo Road joined the trust and relocated to a new premises.